Realchenz/cleaning_robot/README.md

 - Open-source the project to foster collaboration on smart cleaning robot innovations.
 - Create a tutorial for building autonomous cleaning robots step-by-step.
 - Expand the frontier exploration module with self-designed algorithms.

 ---

-## **Demo Videos**

-- Simulation in Gazebo demo will release soon.
-- Real world demo will release soon.

----